miklevin/MikeLev.in/_posts/2023-05-14-a-few-little-kitties-i-know-and-the-lessons-they-taught-me.md

 mind should be first, and can be easiest.
 Themes in literature about how "they'll" even try to take that away from you can be found in the pop-culture book The Circle, a lampoon on the Google culture.
 The closing chapter of the book is quite poignant.
-Then of course there's the immortal paragraph of To Althea, From Prison:
+Then of course there's the immortal paragraph of ***To Althea, From Prison*** by political prisoner Richard Lovelace:

 ```
 Stone walls doe not a prison make,